-When is Ukrainian Christmas and why?
+When is Ukrainian Christmas, and why?
 What a strange question!
 All Christians celebrate Christmas on the same day!
 Or do they?

 The Thanksgiving situation is clear: I mean, no pilgrims — no celebration.
 But what’s with Christmas Day?
 Unlike America and the vast majority of European countries, Ukraine celebrates Christmas on the 7th of January.
-Only on this day we finally get sober after New Year’s Eve and are ready for more festivities.
+Only on this day, we finally get sober after New Year’s Eve and are ready for more festivities.
 Just kidding 🙂 There’s a bigger story behind it.

 As centuries passed by, Ukraine gained its independence for a short period in 1918 (this happened before the USSR was created).
 Then, the civilian calendar was changed to the Gregorian one.
-However, the Orthodox church has bigger fish to fry and keeps counting the days their own way.
-This is also the reason we have so-called ‘Old New Year’ on January 14.
+However, the Orthodox Church has bigger fish to fry and keeps counting the days their own way.
+This is also the reason we have the so-called ‘Old New Year’ on January 14.
 It isn’t as big as the one in December, but still nice.

 So if you want to see how Ukrainians celebrate Christmas, don’t rush.
 Eat your Christmas cookies at home, greet your Santa, kiss your loved ones on New Year’s Eve — and only after your own holiday fever is over, come to Ukraine.
 We’ll be waiting at home with our families and 12 traditional dishes.
-It doesn’t matter if you’re religious or not, this is a sacred tradition which lives throughout generations.
+It doesn’t matter if you’re religious or not; this is a sacred tradition that lives throughout generations.

-Believe me, you don’t want to miss Ukrainian Christmas dinner on the 6th of January.
-Traditionally Ukrainians fast before Christmas, so the dinner is without any animal products.
+Believe me; you don’t want to miss the Ukrainian Christmas dinner on the 6th of January.
+Traditionally Ukrainians fast before Christmas, so the dinner is without animal products.
 We were vegans before it was mainstream 🙂 And breakfast on the 7th, ooh!
 Just thinking of it makes my mouth water.

-Also, you can learn Ukrainian step by step wherever you are with our free Ukrainian Lessons Podcast.
+Learning Ukrainian and looking for great resources?
+Check out our list of 1000 most common words in Ukrainian with interactive flashcards.
+You can also learn Ukrainian step by step wherever you are with our free Ukrainian Lessons Podcast.